Guy008008/Airline-Operations-Monitoring-Dashboard-/README.md

     meal_included TEXT
 );
 ```
+---

+**Usage Examples**
+---
+To help users navigate the new dynamic features, follow these operational examples:
+- **Multi-Criteria Filtering:** Enter "DL" in the search bar, select "Delayed" from the Status dropdown, and select "Non-stop" from the Route Type.
+  The table and charts will update in real-time (<100ms) to show specific Delta Airlines operational bottlenecks.
+- **Dynamic Visuals:** Click any row in the flight table.
+The dashboard will automatically load a city-specific image for the destination airport,
+  providing immediate visual confirmation of the route.
+- **Statistical Analysis:** View the Pie Chart for a breakdown of "On Time" vs "Delayed" percentages, or click "Top Delays" to see a specialized popup
+  of the five flights requiring immediate dispatcher attention.

 ## Reporting Issues and Tracking Tasks

 Team members should use **GitHub Issues** to report bugs, suggest improvements, or track development tasks during the project.